2026 Golden Globe Race

 THE ASK

-Who as the Title Sponsor would want to take over the space occupied by HOWDENS in the below images?
-Who as Boat Sponsor would want to rename CLARA?
-Up to five Supporting Sponsors could get names displayed along the toerail of my vessel.
-While my own website would look nice on the boom, I am tempted to have a couple Boom Sponsors to display their branding there.
-What other ways do you see to rally support?
+Who as the Platinum Sponsor would want to take over the space occupied by HOWDENS in the below images and rename CLARA?
+Who as Gold Sponsor would want to share prominent branding on the spinnakers and race village communication mainsail?
+Multiple Bronze Sponsors could get names displayed along the gunwale of my vessel.

 THE BRANDING OPPORTUNITY